LehoPan/427GameTheory-LeoNico/README.md

 ## Running the program
 Note*** Our program runs correctly on Windows computers, but sometimes the math rounds strangely when using a Macbook.
+Note*** We cannot submit an example file so just ignore mentions of it.

 When creating the `gml` file, please use the format given in our example file.
 Specifically, we need an `a` and a `b` value for each edge to calculate ax+b.